Bullying Prevention Explained

 Why do some people get bullied?

-We know people are more likely to be bullied if they seem different from their peers in some way.
-This might include being clever or popular, differences in race, sexuality, gender identity, ethnicity, religion, disabilities and abilities, weight or height.
+People can be bullied for any number of reasons, including differences in race, sexuality, gender identity, ethnicity, religion, disabilities and abilities, weight or height.

 That’s why it’s so important to celebrate diversity and embrace our differences – we aren’t all the same and that’s a great thing!